Utopia-USS/game_15/README.md

 The easiest yet one of the most satisfying modes to play.
 We've come across this idea in the Briefly app a while ago and after a few adjustments it turned out to be a perfect fit to showcase our game's capabilities.
 It's an efficiently implemented, elegant picker.

 #### Custom Drawer

-Inspired by Marcin Szalek's "Implementing complex UI" talk, it was one of first "outside the box" widgets we've ever created.
+Inspired by Marcin Szalek's "Implementing complex UI" talk, was one of first "outside the box" widgets we've ever created.
 It redefines the approach to basic, well known components and shows the simplicity of creating eye-catching layouts using basic Flutter features.